labgem/microscope-user-doc/docs/content/overview/login.rst

 The `Microscope projects <https://www.genoscope.cns.fr/agc/microscope/home/index.php>`_  still exists, but now the system is fully transparent for all users.
 Once connected to your account, you will have access to the full list of Public and Private Sequences according to your Project, and get the annotation rights as defined in your account settings.

-You can manage your own set of preferred organisms (for exemple, your Project’s specific organisms) in a **Quick Access Menu**, by using the `My Favourite Organisms <http://microscope.readthedocs.org/en/latest/content/userpanel/favourites.html>`_
+You can manage your own set of preferred organisms (for exemple, your Project’s specific organisms) in a **Quick Access Menu**, by using the :ref:`My Favourite Organisms <favourite-organisms>`.